chainloop-dev/chainloop/app/controlplane/plugins/core/guac/v1/README.md

 Graph for Understanding Artifact Composition ([GUAC](https://github.com/guacsec/guac)) aggregates software security metadata into a high fidelity graph database—normalizing entity identities and mapping standard relationships between them.
 Querying this graph can drive higher-level organizational outcomes such as audit, policy, risk management, and even developer assistance.

 This integration allows Chainloop users to automatically send attestation (DSSE envelopes / in-toto statements) and CycloneDX/SPDX Software Bill Of Materials (SBOMs) to a cloud storage bucket staging area.
 From there, GUAC can be configured to continuously monitor and inject that data.
+Compatible with Guac v0.1.0 beta or newer.

 ![GUAC integration](./img/overview.png)